Monopolization: Jurisprudential meaning

-Under long-established precedent, the offense of monopolization under Section 2 has two elements.
+Under long-established precedent, the offense of monopolization under Section 2 of the Sherman Antitrust Act has two elements.
 First, that the defendant possesses monopoly power in a properly defined market and second that the defendant obtained or maintained that power through conduct deemed unlawfully exclusionary.
 The mere fact that conduct disadvantages rivals does not, without more, constitute the sort of exclusionary conduct that satisfies this second element.
 Instead, such conduct must exclude rivals on some basis other than efficiency.

 For several decades courts drew the line between efficient and inefficient exclusion by asking whether the conduct under scrutiny was "competition on the merits".
 Courts equated such competition on the merits with unilateral conduct such as product improvement, the realization of economies of scale, innovation, and the like.
 Such conduct was lawful per se, since it constituted the normal operation of economic forces that a free economy should encourage.
 At the same time, courts condemned as "unlawful exclusion" tying contracts, exclusive dealing, and other agreements that disadvantaged rivals.
 This distinction reflected the economic theory of the time, which saw no beneficial purposes for what Professor Oliver Williamson has called non-standard contracts.

 More recently, courts have retained the safe harbor for "competition on the merits".
 Moreover, the Supreme Court has clarified the standards governing claims of predatory pricing.
 At the same time, they have relaxed the standards governing other conduct by monopolists.
 For instance, non-standard contracts that exclude rivals are now lawful if supported by a "valid business reason", unless the plaintiff can establish that the defendant could achieve the same benefits by means of a less restrictive alternative.

-Court and business justification

 Monopolization is defined as the situation when a firm with durable and significant market power.
 For the court, it will evaluate the firm’s market share.
 Usually, a monopolized firm has more than 50% market share in a certain geographic area.
 Some state courts have higher market share requirements for this definition.
 In-depth analysis of the market and industry is needed for a court to judge whether the market is monopolized.
 If a company acquires its monopoly by using business acumen, innovation and superior products, it is regarded to be legal; if a firm achieves monopoly through predatory or exclusionary acts, then it leads to anti-trust concern.
 The typical predatory and exclusionary acts include things such as excessive purchase and supply, pricing, refusal to deal.
 Business can also justify if it is judged to be monopolized by the court.
 For example, business can defense that its business conducts bring merits for consumers.
 Its monopolist success is sourced from the maintenance and willful acquisition of its power.
 Its market power comes from historic accidence, business acumen and superior product.
 Therefore monopolization sometimes lead to debate and disputes.